With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAltapointe Health Outpatient Children Adolescents And Adults is one of mental health facilities in Lineville, Alabama, located at 68191 Highway 9, 36266 zip code.
 Altapointe Health Outpatient Children Adolescents And Adults provides outpatient treatment and telemedicine/telehealth.
-Altapointe Health Outpatient Children Adolescents And Adults provides behavior modification, dialectical behavior therapy and group therapy to adults, children / adolescents and young adults.
+Altapointe Health Outpatient Children Adolescents And Adults provides individual psychotherapy, couples/family therapy and group therapy to children / adolescents, young adults and adults.
 Altapointe Health Outpatient Children Adolescents And Adults also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
 Additional services provided at Altapointe Health Outpatient Children Adolescents And Adults include court-ordered outpatient treatment, case management and family psychoeducation.

 Learn MoreClanton Mi Outpatient is a mental health treatment center in Clanton, Alabama, located at 110 Medical Center Drive, part of the 35045 zip code.
 Clanton Mi Outpatient provides outpatient treatment.
-Clanton Mi Outpatient also offers trauma therapy, dialectical behavior therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
-Clanton Mi Outpatient also provides illness management and recovery, court-ordered outpatient treatment and case management.
+Clanton Mi Outpatient also offers dialectical behavior therapy, trauma therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Clanton Mi Outpatient also provides illness management and recovery, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.